Skip to main content

 Policy Engine

 A logical container for related policy rules.
-Each group has its own priority, activation mode, and deployment lifecycle.
+Each group has its own priority, execution mode, and deployment lifecycle.
 A group can have multiple versions, but only one can be live at a time.

-An immutable snapshot of rules within a policy group at a specific point in time.Lifecycle: DRAFTPUBLISHEDDEPLOYED (live)
+An immutable snapshot of rules within a policy group at a specific point in time.Lifecycle: DRAFTACTIVEARCHIVED

 • DRAFT: Editable.
 Rules can be added, modified, or removed.

 An individual rule consisting of a condition and one or more actions.
 When the condition evaluates to true, the associated actions are executed.
-Rules are ordered by priority within a version.
+Rules are ordered by priority within a version (0 = highest).

 An operation executed when a rule’s condition is met.
-Built-in action types include: DISCOUNT, POINT, COUPON, NOTIFICATION, WEBHOOK, SET_FACT, ADD_TAG.
+Built-in action types: DISCOUNT, POINT, COUPON_ISSUE, BLOCK, NOTIFICATION, WEBHOOK, SET_FACT, ADD_TAG.

 Deployment Lifecycle

-Transitioning a version from DRAFT to PUBLISHED.
+Transitioning a version from DRAFT to ACTIVE.
 Once published, the version is locked — rules and settings cannot be modified.
 Publishing does not route live traffic to the version.
+A separate Deploy step is required.

-Promoting a PUBLISHED version to LIVE status.
+Promoting an ACTIVE version to live status.
 After deployment, the version actively receives and processes production traffic.
 Only one version per policy group can be live at any time.

 Removing the live version from a policy group.
 After undeployment, no traffic is processed for that group until a new version is deployed.